 Then, find the most suitable shade and color combination to match your specific intention.
 And, of course, don’t forget to consider your target audience which we’re covering next.

-By now you’ve probably noticed that most brands with pink logos are either targeted at women or children.
+By now you’ve probably noticed that most brands with a pink logo are either targeted at women or children.
 Among them are cosmetic lines, fashion brands, girls’ branded toys, children’s TV shows, ice-cream manufacturers, as well as other representatives of the entertainment and confectionery industries.

 While many consider pink as an inherently feminine color, it’s interesting to know this wasn’t the case until the 1940s.
 Before that pink was perceived as neither particularly feminine nor masculine.
 This started to change with marketing campaigns that color-coded children’s products based on the gender they were intended for.

-Not every logo consists of a single color.
+Not all logos use a single color.
 While pink is great in and of itself, combining it with another color can open up new possibilities.

 Just as different variations of pink give rise to different emotions, so do various color combinations.
 Let’s explore the most popular ones and figure out what they mean.

-Thanks to its neutrality, white emphasizes the energetic and playful nature pink.
-Whether it’s a pink logo on a white background, or a white logo on a pink background, the impression it leaves is one of liveliness and joy.
+Thanks to its neutrality, white emphasizes the energetic and playful nature of pink.
+Whether it’s a pink logo on a white background, or a white logo on a pink background, the impression it leaves is one of liveliness, joy, and inspiration.
 The logos of Barbie, Dribbble, Lyft, and T-Mobile are perfect examples of this.